dortania/OpenCore-Install-Guide/AMD/AMD-config.md

    * Disables multiple MSR access needed for unsupported CPUs like Pentiums and certain Xeons
 * **CustomSMBIOSGuid**: NO
    * Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops
-* **DisableIOMapper**: YES
+* **DisableIOMapper**: NO
-   * Needed to get around VT-D if  either unable to disable in BIOS or needed for other operating systems
+   * Needed to get around VT-D if  either unable to disable in BIOS or needed for other operating systems.
+Effects on AMD systems varies so recommened to disable SVM(SecureVirtualMachine) in BIOS
 * **ExternalDiskIcons**: YES
    * External Icons Patch, for when internal drives are treated as external drives but can also make USB drives internal.
 For NVMe on Z87 and below you just add built-in property via DeviceProperties.
 * **LapicKernelPanic**: NO